 These weights should not be interpreted to indicate that some models are “better,” but only that the EBMA procedure found this mix to provide the highest rate of calibration-sample predictive accuracy while still reflecting a realistic level of predictive uncertainty.
-Indeed, it is notable that the model generally places the greatest weight on models that make use of polling data (e.g., Abramowitz), while it gives much less weight to models that offer no predictions for much of the calibration period (e.g., Berry) or those based on data measured far in advance of the election (e.g., Hibbs).
+Nor should too much weight be placed on the individual performance of models, as the causes may be different for each.
+The EBMA model generally places the greatest weight on models that use polling data (e.g., Abramowitz), while it gives much less weight to models that offer no predictions for much of the calibration period (e.g., Berry) or those based on data measured far in advance of the election (e.g., Hibbs).

-[Figure 1 about here]
+<[Figure 1 about here]>

-A visual representation of the kinds of predictive PDFs generated by EBMA is provided in Figure 1.
-The PDFs of our EBMA model for 2004 and 2008 (in-sample) are illustrated as bold lines, while the predictive densities of the component models in the ensemble are represented as dashed lines.
+Figure 1 provides a visual representation of the kinds of predictive PDFs generated by EBMA.
+The figure displays the PDFs of our EBMA model for 2004 and 2008 (in-sample) as bold lines, and the predictive densities of the component models in the ensemble as dashed lines.
 (The latter have been scaled by the model weights.)
-The point predictions of each component (light dashes) and the ensemble model (bold dash) are shown at the bottom of each plot.
+It shows the point predictions of each component (light dashes) and the ensemble model (bold dash) at the bottom of each plot.

-These two plots show that for any given year, EBMA does not necessarily produce the predictions closest to the actual result (shown as a vertical dotted line), though it often comes very close.
-However, across many elections EBMA will tend to outperform its component models in terms of accuracy while also reflecting the uncertainty implied by the different predictions of the component models.
+These two plots show that for any given year, EBMA may not necessarily produce the predictions closest to the actual result (shown as a vertical dotted line), although it comes close. <\PQ_START\> Across many elections, however, EBMA tends to outperform its component models in accuracy while also reflecting the uncertainty implied by the different predictions of the component models.<\PQ_END\>

-With our EBMA model in hand, we finally turn to creating our ensemble forecast for 2012.
-Using the weights reported in Table 1 and the forecasts provided to us by the respective authors, we estimate that the vote for the Democratic candidate for the 2012 U.S. presidential election will be 51.0% with a 95% credible interval ranging from 48.7% to 53.2%.
-According to the EBMA posterior, the probability of President Obama winning re-election is 70.4%.
-Thus, the collective wisdom of this crowd of models -- or at least their wisdom as we have combined them -- is that 2012 will be a close election but that President Obama has a slight, but non-trivial, edge in terms of the popular vote.
+With our EBMA model in hand, we create our ensemble forecast for 2012.
+Taking the weights reported in Table 1 and the forecasts provided by the respective authors, we estimate that the vote for the Democratic candidate for the 2012 US presidential election will be 50.2% with a 95% credible interval ranging from 46.3% to 52.2%.
+According to the EBMA posterior, President Obama will win the majority of the popular vote with 55.8% probability.
+Thus, the collective wisdom of this crowd of models -- or at least their wisdom as we have combined them -- is that 2012 will be a close election but that President Obama has a slight, but non-trivial, edge in the popular vote.

-Conclusion
+<heading1>Conclusion

 Combining different sets of information is a time-honored tradition of many who forecast important elections.
-It is now a regular exercise for pundits and scholars to aggregate polls or expert opinions when trying to gain a glimpse into the future.
+Pundits and scholars regularly aggregate polls or expert opinions when trying to glimpse the future.
 Ensemble methods, as briefly presented and applied here, provide a principled way to weight each component of such aggregations based on accuracy.
-This approach seeks to collate the good parts of existing models while avoiding over-fitting.
-The hope is for greater accuracy as both the knowledge and implied uncertainty of a variety of approaches are integrated into a combined probability distribution.
-One aspect of our approach that is relatively unique in the extant literatures on presidential vote forecasting (save Bartels 1997 and Bartels and Zaller 2001) is that it accentuates not only our predictions of election outcomes but also our estimate of the uncertainty around those predictions.
-Neither the literature nor the popular press emphasizes this and too often it is not even reported.
-Our uncertainty is part of our knowledge, and merits a full reporting and evaluation.
+This approach collates the good parts of existing models while avoiding over-fitting.
+It aims for greater accuracy as both the knowledge and implied uncertainty of a variety of approaches are integrated into a combined probability distribution.
+One aspect of our approach that is relatively unique in the extant literatures on presidential vote forecasting (but see Bartels and Zaller 2001) is that it accentuates not only our predictions of election outcomes but also our estimate of the uncertainty around those predictions.
+Neither the literature nor the popular press emphasizes estimates of predictive uncertainty, and too often they do not even report them.
+Our uncertainty is part of our knowledge and merits full reporting and evaluation.